samyeyo/rtc/README.md

 #### Accessing embedded files from your LuaRT application

 To access embedded files from your LuaRT application, just **require** for the "**embed**" module.
-It will return a Zip object, already open for read access, that contains the directory content provided during compilation with rtc :
+It will return a Zip value, already open for read access, that contains the directory content provided on the command line during compilation with rtc :

 ```lua
 -- require the "embed" module (returns a Zip object)